mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

 A viewer's distance from the screen, the ambient background, the health of his eyes, and more all affect how that color is received by the viewer.
 How the viewer perceives color after it gets to their eyes is yet another matter, and can be affected by overall health.
 Fortunately, there are [media queries](/en-US/docs/Web/CSS/@media) that enable developers to provide styles based on user preferences, including [contrast](/en-US/docs/Web/CSS/@media/prefers-contrast) and [color scheme](/en-US/docs/Web/CSS/@media/prefers-color-scheme) preferences.

-When supported, the [Ambient Light Sensor](/en-US/docs/Web/API/AmbientLightSensor) interface returns the current light level or illuminance of the ambient light around the hosting device enabling a web page to be aware of any change in the light intensity, and consequently, adjust the text accordingly.
-Additionally, the above media queries enable developers to provide alternative user experiences when user preferences indicate prefered contrast levels, automatically adjusting levels depending upon where the user is and what kind of screen they are using.
+When supported, the [Ambient Light Sensor](/en-US/docs/Web/API/AmbientLightSensor) interface returns the current light level or illuminance of the ambient light around the hosting device, enabling a web page to be aware of any change in the light intensity, and consequently, adjust the text accordingly.
+Additionally, the above media queries enable developers to provide alternative user experiences when user preferences indicate preferred contrast levels, automatically adjusting levels depending on the user's location and what kind of screen they are using.

 ### Luminance and perception

-Color, contrast, and luminance are among the most central and critical concepts to creating accessible web content with color.
-Luminance is of particular importance, however, because at the end of the day, understanding of what it is and how it is employed enables accessibility for those who are color-blind, as well as those who can perceive color.
-It is the luminance contrast that enable the color-blind to distinguish dark against light.
+Color, contrast, and luminance are the most central and critical concepts to creating accessible web content with color.
+Luminance is of particular importance, however, because understanding what it is and how it is employed enables accessibility for those who are color-blind, as well as those who can perceive color.
+The luminance contrast enables the color blind to distinguish dark from light.

 Luminance must be established before the contrast may be.
-When speaking of color contrast, W3C formulas are actually incorporating luminance, not just the colors ("hues") themselves.
+When speaking of color contrast, W3C formulas are incorporating luminance, not just the colors ("hues") themselves.

 ### Terminology

-Terminology can be confusing, because different terms are often used to describe the same thing.
+Terminology can be confusing because different terms often describe the same thing.
 "Luminance" and "Saturation" are particularly important to get right.
 For example, "saturation" is known as "chroma" in some circles.
 In others, "chroma" and "saturation" are two different concepts.
-The "L" in the HSL color space is sometimes referred to as "luminosity," other times as "lightness."
-Even something seemingly simple like naming common colors can be open to debate.
+The "L" in the HSL color space is sometimes referred to as "luminosity," and other times as "lightness."
+Even something seemingly simple, like naming common colors, can be open to debate.
 For example, the color "crimson red" may be described in hex values as `#990000` by some and `#DC143C` by others.
-For the purposes of this document, we'll use terminology as it is defined in the W3C, in the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/)
+For this document, we'll use terminology as it is defined in the W3C, in the [CSS Color Module Level 4](https://www.w3.org/TR/css-color-4/)

 When working with color, it's important to know which "color space" you are working in, as different color spaces map to different measurement systems.

-In color printing, your printer likely have cyan, magenta, yellow, black (CMYK) ink cartridges.
-CMYK is a subtractive model wherein the four inks _remove_ certain wavelengths of light, reflecting back only the narrow range each is associated with.
-RGB is an additive color model that adds red, green, and blue lights in different proportions.
+In color printing, your printer likely has cyan, magenta, yellow, and black (CMYK) ink cartridges.
+CMYK is a subtractive model wherein the four inks _remove_ specific wavelengths of light, reflecting only the narrow range each is associated with.
+RGB is an additive color model that adds different proportions of red, green, and blue lights.

 Currently, the RGB color space predominates as the space web developers work in.
-While HEX, RGB and HSL color spaces are notated differently, browseres automatically convert values between these color notations.
-[CSS color modules](/en-US/docs/Web/CSS/CSS_Colors) provide for additional color spaces, but because of the current domination of the RGB color space in measuring color output, most calculations in this document are presumed to be in the RGB color space, and very specifically, in the sRGB color space.
+While HEX, RGB, and HSL color spaces are notated differently, browsers automatically convert values between these color notations.
+[CSS color modules](/en-US/docs/Web/CSS/CSS_Colors) provide additional color spaces.
+Still, because of the current domination of the RGB color space in measuring color output, most calculations in this document are presumed to be in the RGB color space and, very specifically, in the sRGB color space.

 ## The sRGB color space

 Color has many ways of being defined, as is apparent in the [`<color>` data type](/en-US/docs/Web/CSS/color_value), including RGB, RGB decimal, RGB percent, HSL, HWB, LCH, and CMYK, among others.

 For digital concerns, much of the technology has historically resided in the RGB color space.
 The RGB color model is extended to include "alpha" — RGBA — to allow specification of the opacity of a color.
-Other methods for measuring color involving measurements using other color spaces exist and are supported in modern displays and browsers, but color measurements in the RGB color space predominates, including in video production.
+Other methods for measuring color involve measurements using other color spaces and are supported in modern displays and browsers.
+Still, color measurements in the RGB color space predominate, including in video production.

 Technologies, such as [OpenGL](https://en.wikipedia.org/wiki/OpenGL) and [Direct3D](https://en.wikipedia.org/wiki/Direct3D) incorporate support for the sRGB gamma curve, although some articles for OpenGL reference use of RGBA rather than sRGB.
 WebGL is usually in the RGBA format; see an example of how it is used in "[Clearing with colors](/en-US/docs/Web/API/WebGL_API/By_example/Clearing_with_colors)".